octobercms/docs/database-query.md

 - [Active Record](#active-record)

-In October you have two different approaches to working with databases:
+In October you have two different approaches working with databases:

 * Using direct SQL queries using the `Db` class
 * Using Active Record by extending the `Model` class